From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 “We’re evolving how we work to get you even better results.
 Instead of us writing everything in isolation, we’re shifting to a collaborative model.
 You’ll contribute your insights and first drafts using our frameworks.
 We’ll refine and perfect.
 You get copy that sounds authentically like you because it starts with your voice.
 Faster turnaround, better results.
 Want to try it?”

-All 4 said yes immediately.
-One said, “I’ve been wanting more involvement anyway.
+All four clients agreed immediately, and one even said, “I’ve been wanting more involvement anyway.
 I approve copy, but don’t always feel connected to it.”

 Week 6 pilot process: